All posts

 }

-Seedfast connects to your PostgreSQL database, reads the live schema — tables, columns, types, constraints, foreign keys — and generates a complete, constraint-satisfying dataset.
-You describe the domain in plain English; Seedfast handles FK resolution and insert ordering.
+Seedfast connects to your PostgreSQL database and reads the live schema (tables, columns, types, constraints, foreign keys), then generates a dataset that satisfies all of it.
+You describe the domain in plain English, and every row it writes comes out valid and connected.

 # Install